unraveled/guix-packages/README.md

 **Experimental** Guix packages

-Most of the package definitions are based on the binary-build-system and are not build from source.
+Most of the package definitions are based on the binary-build-system and are not built from source.

 I intend to update packages to be built from source and contribute them upstream, but until then they can be used from this channel.